 - Public Safety Task Force: Responsible for recommending improvements to public safety with special attention given to immediate issues.

 - Blight, Code and Enforcement Task Force: Responsible for understanding code and its enforcement.
 Recommend changes to better reflect current city demographics.

 - Planning and Vision Task Force.
-Responsible for understanding trends in home ownership and demands for safe housing.
-Recommend strategies for restoring pride to Sharon’s neighborhoods.
+Responsible for understanding trends in home ownership and possible demands for future housing.
+Recommend strategies for improving Sharon’s neighborhoods.